zualex/codekata/tasks/7-the-sum-of-binary-numbers/README.md

 # The sum of binary numbers

 ## Purpose
-Implement function `binarySum` which adds the transmitted binary numbers (as strings):
+Implement function `binarySum` which adds the transmitted binary numbers (as strings).

 ## Example
 ```javascript